evkx/evkx.github.io/content/models/hyundai/ioniq_5/Ioniq_5_Long_Range_2WD/_index.md

 ---
 title: Hyundai Ioniq 5 Long Range 2WD
 linktitle: "Ioniq 5 Long Range 2WD"
 description: "Hyundai Ioniq 5 Long Range 2WD is an all-electric SUV with a WLTP range of up to 507 km (315 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true